denjj/late-night/README.md

 # Late Night.
-A website to relax/study to.\
+A music streaming website to relax/study to.\
 Created with HTML/CSS, JavaScript, and SoundCloud API.

 Check it out: https://denjj.github.io/late-night/